jonesdwill/Quantum-Sandbox/README.md

  - **Cryptography**: Implementation of Shor's algorithm to factorise 15 on QC.

 ## Dependencies
 If you want to use any of the Scripts or packages in this repo I reccomend setting up a virtual environment to use as your interpreter.
-To do this:
+Run this from the project directory, or wherever you want to store your environments.
+On windows:
 <pre>
-:: Create virtual environment
 python -m venv venv

-:: Activate the virtual environment venv\Scripts\activate

-:: Install dependencies
+venv\Scripts\activate

 pip install -r requirements.txt
 <\pre>